 As the primary source of information in your own case, you are likely to be an active participant in the process of recovering workers’ compensation benefits, including participating in a deposition and testifying at your hearing.
 After all, you know what caused the injury, where you were hurt, and how your recovery has been progressing.

-There is practically an art form for depositions, and your attorney will prepare you so that you avoid common traps that the insurance company may lay for you.
-Having your deposition taken can be nerve-wracking, but knowing what to expect and being prepared can go a long way.
+There is practically an art form for depositions.
+Being deposed can be nerve-wracking, but your attorney will prepare you to avoid common traps that the insurance company may set.

-Knowing what the opposing attorney will ask you can help you remain calm, cool, and collected during your deposition.
-Getting a feel for the logistics of the deposition can help as well.
+Understanding the process can help you remain calm, cool, and collected during your deposition.

 Your workers’ comp deposition will likely take place in an attorney’s office.
-Sometimes it is located at your attorney’s office, but it could also be at the opposing attorney’s office as well.
-Your lawyer and the opposing lawyer will be there, and a court reporter will be there as well.
+Sometimes it is located at your attorney’s office, but it could also be at the opposing attorney’s office.
+Those in attendance will include you and your lawyer, the opposing lawyer, and a court reporter.

-The court reporter quickly types everything that you and each attorney say word-for-word.
-This is important to keep in mind.
-Everything you say will be recorded and can potentially be used at your workers’ comp hearing.
-In fact, the transcript from your deposition is likely to become evidence at your hearing.
+The court reporter’s job is to record everything that you and the two attorneys say, word for word.
+This is important to keep in mind because the transcript from your deposition is likely to become evidence at your hearing.

 - Listen and wait before answering

-- Do not share information about conversations you have had with your lawyer—these are confidential
+- Do not share information about conversations you have had with your lawyer as these are confidential

-Once the attorney covers the ground rules, he or she will start to get into the merits of your case.
-That includes asking you questions about:
+Once the attorney covers the ground rules, they will begin to get into the merits of your case.
+That includes asking you questions about the topics below: